 Weather can make or break a Trip and as such it’s always a very repeated question.
 I think we all have our own perceptions of what the weather in New York is like and It’s

-mostly images of extreme cold.
-But What is the Weather like in New York City in Reality?
+mostly images of extreme cold or styling heat in Summer.
+But what is the weather like in New York City in Reality?

 This article is intended to not only help you understand the City’s Weather and Climate but how to make the best of the weather and how to plan in a way that allows inclement weather to be less of a trip ruiner.
 You can’t change the weather but there are steps you can take to stop it completely ruining your trip.

 New York has what is known as a Continental Climate.
 Meaning it has proper seasons.
 Cold in the Winter and Hot in the Summer.
 It also has a Proper Spring and Autumn (Fall).

 While it’s possible to experience just about any type of weather in New York, the Climate is fairly stable and predictable most of the time.
 While it is susceptible to storms and extreme events they are rare and for most trips, the worst you will face is a chilly day, some rain, and poor visibility or it might be too hot for much walking in summer.

 While The City has a reputation for freezing cold winters it actually has a quite mild climate in relation to other northern Cities on the continent!
 As the City is very low lying, practically at sea level, this helps keep the winters warmer.
 But the Big Driver is the ocean Currents.
 Warm Water from the Caribbean flows up the coastline warming the land and keeping things just that bit warmer than would otherwise be the case.

 Let’s not get too carried away though, New York is still COLD in the winter.
 Days are short, Nights are cold and the wind can cut like a knife.
 But compared to say Chicago, which is at a similar latitude, the City is up to 10°F warmer than its inland cousin.